-- 1. First head to Admin Tools > Check-in > Check-in Configuration. - 2.
+- 1. First head to Admin Tools > Check-in > Check-in Configuration). - 2.
 Select the schedule button in the lower right corner of the check-in configuration screen. - 3.
 Now you'll see a large grid.
 Each combination of location/group will have a row, while each possible schedule time will have a column.
-To make configuration easier, you may wish to filter the locations by a specific campus or building, checkin area, or schedule. - 4.
+To make configuration easier, you may wish to filter the locations by a specific campus or building, and/or schedules to a specific schedule category. - 4.
 Check the check box for each schedule time when you wish to allow check-in for the specific location/group. - 5.
 Don't forget to click the Save button at the bottom of the screen.